 After spring training, Acker was signed a contract to play in the league.
 She was assigned to the South Bend Blue Sox and joined her older sister, Viola Thompson, who pitched for the team.
 Nevertheless, Acker never appeared in a game during the regular season.
 Little is known about her after that period.

-Fredda Acker died in 1980 in Atlanta, Georgia, just ten days short of her 55th birthday.
+Fredda Acker died September 18, 1980 in Atlanta, Georgia, just ten days short of her 55th birthday.
 She is interred at Forest Lawn Memorial Cemetery in Anderson, SC.

 Author: Find A Grave Memorial

 Contributed By: Helen Nordquist